Slowly Varying Regression under Sparsity: Extended Numerical Experiments on Synthetic Data

-Given the data generation parameters, the actual generation of $\bm \beta$ is as follows: \begin{itemize} \item In the temporally varying case, we consider, without loss of generality, node $t, \ t\in [T-1],$ to be adjacent to node $t+1$.
-Moreover, we do not explicitly determine the global sparsity parameter $K_{\text{G}}$ - it can be indirectly controlled as function of $K_{\text{L}}$ and $K_{\text{C}}$.
-We start by generating an initial vector of coefficients $\boldsymbol{\beta}^1$, satisfying the local sparsity constraint, uniformly at random from $\{-1, 1\}^{K_{\text{L}}}$.
-Then, we traverse the similarity graph, which, in this case, is a chain, generate $\boldsymbol{\beta}^{t+1}, t \in [T-1],$ by perturbing $\boldsymbol{\beta}^{t}$ according to the desired $\sigma_v.$ The desired number of changes in support is performed by randomly replacing features which originally were in the support, with features which were not, at randomly selected vertices from $[T]$.
+Given the data generation parameters, the actual generation of $\bm \beta$ is as follows.
+We generate a random Erdos-Renyi (ER) graph $G$ with $d_G\frac{ (T-1)\log T}{2}$ edges.
+The rationale behind this value is the following: \begin{itemize} \item Consider a random graph $G$ drawn according to the ER model where each edge is included in $G$ with probability $p=d_G\frac{\log T}{T}$, independently from every other edge. \item The expected number of edges is then $p\binom{T}{2}=\frac{d_GT(T-1)\log T}{2T}$. \item Noting that $p=\frac{\log T}{T}$ is a sharp threshold for the connectedness of $G$, by setting $d_G>1$, the resulting graph will almost surely be connected, whereas, by setting $d_G<1$, the resulting graph will almost surely be disconnected. \item In our experiments, we would like to directly control the number of edges in $G$, so we instead sample $G$ uniformly at random from the collection of all graphs which have $d_G\frac{ (T-1)\log T}{2}$ edges. \end{itemize} Therefore, $d_G$ controls the density and connectedness of $G$.

-\item In the spatially varying case, we control all six parameters.
-We generate a random Erdos-Renyi graph $G$ with $E$ edges.
-We randomly choose the global support $S$ according to the desired value of $K_{\text{G}}$, i.e., $|S|=K_{\text{G}}$.
-For each connected component $C$ of $G$, we generate an initial vector of coefficients $\boldsymbol{\beta}^C$, satisfying the local sparsity constraint, uniformly at random from $\{-1, 1\}^{K_{\text{L}}}$ (note that we allow only features from the global support to be selected).
-Then, for each vertex $t \in C$, we construct $\boldsymbol{\beta}^{t}$ by perturbing $\boldsymbol{\beta}^{C}$ according to the desired $\sigma_v.$ The desired number of changes in support is performed by randomly replacing features which originally were in the support, with features which were not, at randomly selected vertices from the global support $S$. \end{itemize}
+\begin{revi} We then randomly choose the global support $S$ according to the desired value of $K_{\text{G}}$, i.e., $|S|=K_{\text{G}}$.
+For each connected component $C$ of $G$, we generate an initial vector of coefficients $\boldsymbol{\beta}^C \in \mathbb{R}^{T\times D}$, satisfying the local sparsity constraint (note that we allow only features from the global support to be selected).
+To generate each entry in $\boldsymbol{\beta}^C$, for 21 out of 26 problem parameter settings we use $\beta^t_d = (\beta_0)^t_{d} z^t_d$ where $(\beta_0)^t_{d}$ is drawn from $\mathcal{N}(1,0.25)$ truncated at 0.5 and 1.5; and $z^t_d$ is drawn from $\{-1,0,1\}$ at random according to the desired sparsity.
+In 5 out of 26 problem parameter settings of our synthetic experiments, we consider having pure binary coefficients as is commonly considered in the sparse regression literature \citep{bertsimas2020sparse, hazimeh2020sparse}.
+To do this, we set $\beta^t_d = z^t_d$.
+Then, for each vertex $t \in C$, we construct $\boldsymbol{\beta}^{t}$ by perturbing $\boldsymbol{\beta}^{C}$ according to the desired $\sigma_v.$ The desired number of changes in support is performed by randomly replacing features that originally were in the support, with features that were not, at randomly selected vertices from the global support $S$. \end{revi}